How Do I Order My Prescription?

 When will my prescription be ready to collect?

-Your prescriptions will take two full working days to process
+Your prescriptions will take two full working days to process here at the surgery before they are sent to the pharmacy.

 What if I’m Going on Holiday and Need to Order my Prescription Earlier?